 If you see your doctor soon after your injury, the pain

 and the degree of swelling and muscle tenseness may make it difficult for your

 help your doctor see how badly the knee is injured include:

 - An MRI.
 It can identify an ACL tear or other problems, such as meniscus tears or other ligament

 done to see any small breaks in the bones.

 Looking at fluid in the knee

-If your knee is red, hot, or very swollen, a
+If your knee looks red, feels warm to the touch, or is very swollen, a

 knee joint aspiration (arthrocentesis) may be done.
 This involves removing fluid from the knee joint with a needle.
 It

 is done to: